Sathvik-D-K/Sathvik-D-K/README.md

 - 👋 Hi, I’m Sathvik-D-K
-- 👀 I’m interested in Data Science/ Data Analytics / Machine Learning / Deep Learning.
+- 👀 Data Science/ Data Analytics / Machine Learning / Deep Learning enthusiast.
+- Having keen interest to draw a meaningful insight from a bunch of data.

 <!---